stg-tud/ungoml/README.md

 You should have the unsafe-go-classifier image downloaded and tagged as usgoc/pred:latest.
 You can download the unsafe-go-classifier from [figshare](https://figshare.com/ndownloader/files/35038891?private_link=104bd2191b4fdd1ad430) and load the image[^1]:

-[^1]: After publication, the image will be available via a docker registery.
-Thus, it will be sufficient to use `docker pull`.

 ```
 docker load -i classifier.tar